 The Alchemist creates conditions.
 That's the distinction.
 They don't carry people through change.
 They create the environment, the question, the reframe, the exact right pressure at the exact right moment, and the change happens inside the other person.
 The process is genuinely theirs.

 This pattern produces strong work in coaching, consulting, facilitation, and product development.
 Any domain where the job is converting problems into solutions, or converting raw material into something with new utility.
 The Alchemist excels in roles where others have given up on what they're working with.
+The container that holds this work most cleanly tends to look closer to a guidance business than a packaged coaching offer.
+The Healer archetype shares much of this domain but works specifically with wounds and restoration.
+The Alchemist works with raw material and the creation of something that didn't exist before.

 The shadow: The Manipulator